 - The scribe must record word-for-word what the student dictates or records. - The scribe must use lined paper and must write on every other line. - The student must read the complete dictation/transcription and indicate on the skipped lines any further changes to be transcribed. - The scribe must then transfer the student's completed response into the test book exactly as dictated or recorded and should attach the lined paper with the student's dictation to the back of the test booklet, preferably by stapling, to ensure against the student's response being lost.

-For students who use large-type or braille editions of the tests, or large-type answer sheets, or have a testing accommodation allowing the circling of answers in the test book, teachers should transcribe the students' responses onto regular test answer sheets and test books exactly as dictated or recorded.
+For students who use large-type or braille editions of the test, or large-type answer sheets, teachers should transcribe the students' responses onto regular test answer sheets and test books exactly as dictated or recorded.